To Make it Right

 “W-What?”
 I stuttered, “What are you talking about?”

-He moistened his lips with his tongue and I could see his throat move slightly as he swallowed, "I was really surprised when I realized you were caught in this cycle too.
-I've been through it hundreds of times, trying to find my way out.
-I never would have dreamed that you remembered the other worlds too."
+He moistened his lips with his tongue and I could see his throat move slightly as he swallowed, “I have to say I was surprised when I realized you were caught in this cycle too.
+I’ve been through it hundreds of times, trying to find my way out.
+I never would have dreamed that you remembered the other worlds too.”

 “Do you know why this is happening to us?
 I’m on my twelfth life.
 All I remember about the first one is that I died an old spinster...
 But apparently you’ve been at this more than I have, so-”

 “No!”
 Alonzo raised his voice, though he remained calm and scary looking, “That must have been one of the other worlds!
 In the first world- the real, original world- you and I were married.”

 In my head his words made no sense, but the goosebumps that formed all over my body after he said it seemed to confirm it was true.

 “I..
 I,” I whispered as a tear rolled down my cheek.
 I didn’t know why I’d started crying.
 But somewhere inside me, that elusive traumatic memory I’d always sensed, the one I thought had been responsible for my fear, started to rise to the surface.

 “You and I were married, and we were happy... for a while,” Alonzo’s hand on my neck seemed to tremble just a little, “After I graduated medical school and became a surgeon, I even gave Kyle the surgery that preserved his life, because he was your friend.
 But then I started spending too much time at work.
 We fought constantly, and I hit you a few times.
 Then you started having an affair with him.
 After I’d saved his miserable life, he still had the nerve to fool around with my wife in my house.”